Rehearsal Venue / Times

 A 40-strong self-funding community group formed with considerable support from our local Music Support Services.
 Continually looking for new players particularly viola, cello, double bass, a third trumpet and horn players, we suggest a playing level of around Grade 5 but would recommend coming along and having ago.
 No auditions necessary.

-Pontargothi Memorial Hall twice a month alternating between Sunday afternoon and Thursday evenings
+Pontargothi Memorial Hall twice a month on a Sunday afternoon.

 01267 290429 or 07769 295306